ttaranov/atlaskit-mk-2/docs/guides/00-directory-structure.md

 #### `src`

 Each package's source should contain a similar directory structure.
-The basic guidelines are outlined as follows.
+Essentially this rule follows the convention that anything that has a default export must be `CamelCapped` or `camelCased`.
+Everything else is `dash-cased`.
+This rule is expanded into the following that goes into greater detail about how certain things in the structure should look (i.e. styled-components / tests).

 1. There must always be an `index.js` that exports your public API.
 2. Each file that has a default export, must *only* have a default export - no named exports.
 This simplifies the heuristics to determine a name for the file.